-The Monte Alban archaeological site is one of Mesoamerica’s largest megacities.
-Learn about the ruins and how to get there without a tour by local bus from Oaxaca City.
+The Monte Alban ruins is one of Mesoamerica’s largest megacities.
+Learn about the archaeological site and how to get there without a tour by local bus from Oaxaca City.

 Spanning over 1500 years, the Zapotec capital grew from a rural town into a city of 25,000.
 Along the way, their power and influence expanded throughout the region.
 Perched on a hill overlooking a central valley, they could watch over their citizens and territory.